ScryEngineering/scrygroup.com/content/services/mathematical-optimization.md

 ---
 name: "Mathematical optimization"
 callToActionText: "Looking to see how the power of mathematical optimization can increase efficiency, reduce waste and improve profitability?
-We would be happy to talk about how mathematical optimization could be utilized by your organization"
+We would be happy to talk about how mathematical optimization could be utilized by your organization."
 ---

 In business, anything that can be measured can be optimized and improved.